Jump to Main Content

 • IVA – you can continue trading.
 We’ll help build a business cashflow and protect tools, stock and equipment.

 • DRO – you may be ineligible if you have high-value business assets.
-Your intermediary will assess this and if you’re a Director for a Limited Company you’ll need court permission to proceed with your position.
+Your intermediary will assess this and if you’re a Director of a Limited Company, you’ll need court permission to proceed with your position.

 Can I apply for credit?